-My first position after graduating from the university was Software Engineering for a large aerospace company.
+The first place I applied Demming’s approach was doing Software Engineering for a large aerospace company.
 There were about half a dozen teams each doing similar development.
 Each team included software, electrical, RF, and aerospace engineers.
 Each was focused on taking an existing platform version and upgrading it for about two years.
 After that the systems would be installed on the airplane, tested, and delivered.
 Each airplane had many computers which interfaced with each other and with various cutting edge devices including some developed by the Electrical and RF engineers on the team.
 The standard software practice was to take the existing software for the various computers, make additions and changes, testing extensively along the way.
 After a couple of years of development, the upgraded system was installed onto the airplane.
 Typically, after months of ‘flight line integration testing’ was completed, an additional contract for 4-6 months would be negotiated in order to fix all the defects.
 In this environment I decided to try applying Deming’s manufacturing quality principles to software engineering.